Frequently Asked Questions

 Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 Harm Reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs.
 (Harm Reduction Coalition).

 What are your fees?

-Individual sessions are $150 for a 50 minute session and $225 for an 80 minute session.
+Individual sessions are $150 for a 50 minute session.
 30 minute in-person initial consultations are always free of charge.
 I also maintain a number of sliding scale appointments.
 Contact for availability and rates.

 Do you accept insurance?

 I am in network with United Healthcare, Oscar and Optum.
 LPC--Interns working with Substance Use Therapy cannot accept insurance, but can offer lower cost sessions.